The man behind The Grueling Truth - Where Legends Speak

 The 1999 lockout pushed the playoff seedings completely out of whack — that’s what’s always forgotten about the Knicks’ otherwise improbable run to the NBA Finals.

-Patrick Ewing played 38 out of 50 games during the regular season that year missing time dealing with an Achilles tendon injury.
+Patrick Ewing played 38 out of 50 games during the regular season, missing time dealing with an Achilles tendon injury.
 The Knicks couldn’t find their footing and fell to the No. 8 seed.
 But look at the playoff field: No. 4 seed Atlanta’s best player was Steve Smith; the No. 3 seed landed with the late-Penny Hardaway Magic.
-New York was much better than the eighth best team in the East.
+New York was much better than the eighth-best team in the East.

-No. 1 seed Miami was good, don’t get me wrong — Alonzo Mourning, Tim Hardaway and Jamal Mashburn were all in their prime, and Zo was arguably the best player in the Eastern Conference.
-But New York had Ewing, Allen Houston, Larry Johnson and Latrell Spreewell — not too shabby — and Jeff Van Gundy’s club was the No. 4 defense in the NBA.
+No. 1 seed Miami was good, don’t get me wrong — Alonzo Mourning, Tim Hardaway, and Jamal Mashburn were all in their prime, and Zo was arguably the best player in the Eastern Conference.
+But New York had Ewing, Allen Houston, Larry Johnson, and Latrell Sprewell — not too shabby — and Jeff Van Gundy’s club was the No. 4 defense in the NBA.